 You can fly to Mackinac Island.
-You can take a boat to Mackinac Island.
-And at certain times of the year, you may even be able to snowmobile to Mackinac Island.
+You can take a personal boat to Mackinac Island.
+And at certain times of the year, you may even be able to take the the winter ferry to Mackinac Island.

 But you can never drive a car to Mackinac Island.

-While some visitors do fly to Mackinac Island, the vast majority take a ferry boat.
+Since you can’t drive to Mackinac Island, the vast majority of visitors take a ferry boat (while some visitors do fly to Mackinac Island).
 The ferries depart from both Mackinaw City, at the northern tip of the Lower Peninsula, and St. Ignace, at the southern tip of the Upper Peninsula.
 It’s there where visitors typically leave their cars for the length of their stay on Mackinac Island.

-Two ferry companies – Shepler’s Mackinac Island Ferry and Star Line Mackinac Island Hydro-Jet Ferry – service Mackinac Island out of both Mackinaw City and St. Ignace.
-Both ferry companies offer daytime and overnight parking for customers, with different options and pricing depending on the kind of parking you prefer.
+Shepler’s Mackinac Island Ferry services Mackinac Island out of both Mackinaw City and St. Ignace.
+They offer daytime and overnight parking for customers, with different options and pricing depending on the kind of parking you prefer.

-Here’s a rundown of the basic options for Mackinac Island visitors:
+Here’s a rundown of basic parking options for Mackinac Island visitors:

 RELATED: History of cars, er, ‘horseless carriages,’ on Mackinac Island